inivekin/abosa/abosa.typ

-I am the guest, this world is yours, tae me these are foreign physics, though clumsy, I'll try help your cause as you helped stagings frae statics, what kind, horned-serpent, Aegis, knew an stargazer hae lit tae see, when awe an fear siezes you,
+I am the guest, this world is yours, tae me these are foreign physics, though clumsy, I'll try help your cause as you helped reinforce an fix, what kind, horned-serpent, Aegis, knew an stargazer hae lit tae see, when awe an fear siezes you,